Salt Spring Island Archives

 Unknown Speaker 29:14

 I should tell you that the historic projects that I integrated as Minister has been cancelled.
-I will try to get the medic on board.
+I will try to get them on board.
 We had seven around the province.
 Salmon was high priority had the mascot.

 Unknown Speaker 29:29